samsung-cnct/kraken-lib/Documentation/security/README.md

           RedirectUri: http://auth.keyolk.cluster.io:30080/callback
 ```

-The service 'dex' is oidc provider for kube-apiserver.
+The chart 'dex' is oidc provider for kube-apiserver.
 It has two endpoint which user should access, 'Dex' and 'DexApp'.
 It should be accessible from user side but also cluster inside.

-The service 'openldap' is used for authentication backend of 'dex'.
+The chart 'openldap' is used for authentication backend of 'dex'.

 ## Endpoints
 By default, it exposes ports 30443, 30080 for 'dex'.